Jeanetted3v/Edu-Chatbot/README.md

 Edu Chatbot is a customer service chatbot application, created for education enrichment businesses to auto-reply to customer inquiries.
 It manages customer inquiries across multiple channels including websites, WhatsApp, WeChat, Telegram, and more.

-## Updates (7May2025):
+## Updates (13May2025):
-* Main app is ready.
-In the process of Switching to RestfulAPI to interface with frontend.
+* Main application "Edu Chatbot" is ready!
+Follow the Setup Guide to play with it.
-* In the process of building separate app for meta prompt.
+* Currently in the process of building a separate applicaiton for chatbot creator, which is designed to create a chatbot dynamically with user's instructions.

 ## Overview & Key Features
 Edu Chatbot combines AI technologies with human oversight to ensure customer satisfaction and improve sales conversion:
 * **<span style="color:#4285F4">🤖 Intelligent Interaction</span>**: Leverages on Retrieval-Augmented Generation (RAG) to respond to complex customer inquiries, customization according to business needs.

-* **<span style="color:#4285F4">📚 Knowledge Base</span>**: Stores and indexes frequently asked questions (FAQs), course details, pricing information, and other business-critical data in a vector database for rapid, accurate retrieval.
+* **<span style="color:#4285F4">📚 Knowledge Base</span>**: Stores and indexes frequently asked questions (FAQs), course details, pricing information, information crawled from company website and other business-critical data in a vector database for rapid, accurate retrieval.

 * **<span style="color:#4285F4">🎯 Personalized Recommendations</span>**: Gathers relevant student information such as age and interests to recommend the relevant course.